Born: 1956 - Bryan, TX

 On the future of rehabilitation engineering and assistive technology

-I see that universal design is becoming more and more a part of mainstream technologies requiring less adaptive technologies.
+I see that universal design is becoming more and more a part of mainstream technologies resulting in less need for adaptive technologies.
 I see a tremendous need for the recognition of persons with rehabilitation technology skills to be adequately reimbursed to meet the clinical needs of persons with disabilities.
-This is needed to reduce the progression of disability, maintain quality of life and to maintain function in all actives of life.
+This is needed to reduce the progression of limitations, to maintain quality of life and to maintain function in all actives of life.

 My role within RESNA and what it gave back to me

-RESNA has given me my identity as a rehab engineer and provided a mechanism to lead standards development.
-I have established the connections to grow as a professional, as a grant fundee, grant reviewer, article writer and reviewer.
-RESNA also gave me one night every year to cut loose on dance night.
+RESNA has given me my identity as a Rehab Engineer and provided a mechanism to lead standards development.
+I have established the connections to grow as a professional, as a grant awardee, grant reviewer, and writer and reviewer of peer reviewed articles.
+RESNA also gave me one night every year to cut loose on dance night!

 On the future of RESNA